zingale/phy504/_sources/cxx-classes-intro.rst.txt

    The constructor always has the same name as the class/struct.

-Here's a concrete example -- we'll build on our vector of planets, but making a class/struct that holds the data and member functions that know how to operate on that data.
+Here's a concrete example---we'll build on our vector of planets, but making a class/struct that holds the data and member functions that know how to operate on that data.

 First well define the ``struct`` called ``SolarSystem`` and write the constructor: